 DSCR loans offer a unique advantage for real estate investors in North Carolina.
 Unlike traditional loans that heavily weigh personal income, DSCR loans focus on the property’s potential rental income.
 This characteristic makes them an ideal solution for investors who might not qualify for conventional financing due to income write-offs or a focus on other investments.
 DSCR loans empower investors to leverage the property’s earning potential, opening doors to new investment opportunities.
 This approach simplifies the qualification process and allows investors to expand their real estate holdings based on the strength of the investment itself, rather than their personal financial profile.
 Griffin Funding offers more information on DSCR loans and how they work.

-Calculating DSCR in NC
+Calculating Your DSCR in North Carolina

 For real estate investors, the debt service coverage ratio (DSCR) is a critical metric.
 It shows how much profit your investment property generates compared to your total debt obligations.
 Calculating your DSCR is straightforward: divide the property’s net operating income (NOI) by your annual debt service.
 Your NOI is your property’s annual income minus operating expenses (not including your mortgage payment).
 The annual debt service includes your principal, interest, taxes, and insurance (PITI).